objcio/markdown-playgrounds/README.md

 ## Building

+*Note*: currently this builds, but doesn't run from Xcode.
+Instead, build and run from the command line.

 - You need to have [cmark](https://github.com/commonmark/cmark) installed *from master* (not via homebrew).
 If you use the version from homebrew, you won't get proper syntax highlighting (specifically: for inline elements).
 - This project uses [Swift Package Manager](https://github.com/apple/swift-package-manager).
 You can either run "swift build" or do "swift package generate-xcodeproj"